dvberkel/luminis-document-view/README.md

 =====================

 This project explores a inovative way of viewing hierarchical documents.
-It is a continuation of earlies research.
+It is a continuation of earlier research.
 In particular the following projects.

 * [Luminis Satellites](https://github.com/dvberkel/luminis-satellites "Luminis Satellites on GitHub")